atravitz/correlator-hoomd-plugin/README.md

 Correlator is a HOOMD plugin, as such, users should have a basic understanding of creating and running HOOMD scripts.

+    class hoomd.correlator.correlate.autocorrelate(quantities,
+                filename="corr.log", period=1, eval_period=0)
+Autocorrelates a number of quantities

+Parameters:
+* filename(str) - File to write autocorrelation values to
+* quantities(list) - List of quantities to autocorrelate
+* period(int) - Data is correlated every period time steps
+* eval_period(int) - Autocorrelation data is written every eval_period time steps

+Quantities that can be autocorrelated are the same as those that can be [logged](http://hoomd-blue.readthedocs.io/en/stable/module-hoomd-analyze.html)

 A quick example:

 ```python